-ance for any utilities your must pay (rather than provided for by the landlord).
-HUD issues a Utility Allowance (UA) schedule based on the type of utility and type and size of unit.
+Your housing cost includes an allowance for any utilities your must pay (rather than provided for by the landlord).
+HUD issues a schedule based on the type of utility and type and size of unit - see chart on next page.
 These are necessary utilities like heat and water, not phone or cable.
-The current UA schedule is available on our website at www.missoulahousing.org.

 Your assistance is based on the "gross rent" of the unit, which is the contract rent (the amount the landlord charges) and the utility allowance (UA) for any utilities you are responsible for.
-If the gross rent is less than or equal to the payment standard for your voucher size, you will pay 30% of your income and the MHA will pay the rest.